Mercy-Collective/mercy-framework/README.md

 ## Getting Started

-You can download the assets here. [assets here](https://gofile.io/d/H2yjOj) To get started with Mercy Framework, follow the steps below:
+You can download the assets here [assets here](https://gofile.io/d/H2yjOj), To get started with Mercy Framework, follow the steps below:

     1. Clone the Mercy Framework repository to your local machine.